7 things pastors should know about millennials and work

 3. Millennials need to be reminded of Luke 16:10

-Doran says he spends time instilling into his twenty-somethings that it is faithfulness in the small things that leads to the opportunity to be faithful in the big things.
-“Sometimes millennials want to skip that step,” he reports.
+Doran says he spends time instilling into his 20-somethings that it is faithfulness in the small things that leads to the opportunity to be faithful in the big things.
+“Sometimes millennials want to skip that step,” he said.
 “They want to be in charge of ‘much’ right now.
 Some are reluctant to accept that you’ve got to pay your dues first.
 They often come into a company with technological skills that are more advanced than those of the older workers,” Doran continues.
 “But those skills don’t equate to the kinds of managerial and judgment skills that call for grey-haired wisdom.”
-He estimates that about forty-percent of the Fellows he’s known have required some heart change here.
+He estimates that about 40 percent of the fellows he’s known have required some heart change here.
 “I’ve had to come alongside of some young people and gently try to let them know, ‘Hey, you might not be ready yet for that level of leadership or authority.’”

-David Kinnaman from Barna research group argues that one of the most important reasons why young adults ages 18-29 drop out of church is that they do not find there a connection between Sunday and Monday.
-“One the most recurring themes” in his research with dropouts, Kinnaman reports in his book, You Lost Me,
+David Kinnaman from Barna research group argues that one of the most important reasons why young adults ages 18-29 drop out of church is because they do not find a connection between Sunday and Monday.
+“One of the most recurring themes” in his research with dropouts, Kinnaman reports in his book, You Lost Me,

 is the idea that [the Christianity they’ve been taught] does not have much, if anything, to say about their chosen profession or field….It is a modern tragedy.
 Despite years of church-based experiences and countless hours of Bible-centered teaching, millions of next generation Christians have no idea that their faith connects to their life’s work.

-Kinnaman quotes in a gal name Kellie, who pleads with church leaders to avoid being condescending:
+Kinnaman quotes a gal name Kellie, who pleads with church leaders to avoid being condescending: